sous-chefs/sc-mongodb/mongodb/README.md

 * Replication
 * Sharding
 * Replication and Sharding
+* 10gen repository package installation

 # REQUIREMENTS:

 ## Platform:

 The cookbook aims to be platform independant, but is best tested on debian squeeze systems.
+The `10gen_repo` recipe currently supports only the Debian and Ubuntu 10gen repository.
+Patches for other platforms are welcome.

 # DEFINITIONS: